- The THURSDAY, February 15 meeting starts at 6:30 at the VFW.

 Peterson Park – North of Northport – Another good bet for Petoskey stones including some large ones.

 Leland – Both north and south of the marina.
 If going south, walk to Whaleback Point for a larger concentration of stones of all types.
 North of the marina there are alternating areas of sand and stone littered beaches.
 Petoskey stones, various fossils and Leland Blue are some of the treasures found here along with a very occasional, rare agate.
-Higher water has made this and other locations more of a challenge to collect.

 Many beaches from Elk Rapids to Petoskey are good places for Petoskey stones and fossils including Barnes Park in Eastport, Norwood and Atwood.